Waboba: History

 In Sweden in the early 1980s, inventor Jan Von Heland got the idea of creating something that skips on water after throwing a Frisbee upside down and noticing it skims the surface of water much like skipping a rock.
 Over the years, he began to test different shapes, materials, and compositions until he discovered in 2002 that a ball could bounce more efficiently than other balls on water if it was soft and had a Lycra covering which enables easy flow separation at the hydrodynamic stagnation point.
 In 2004, Jan created the commercial concept for balls that bounce on water, and eventually patented what has become the Waboba Ball.

 The ball is made of different types of polyurethane covered in Lycra, allowing it to bounce on water and float.
 To bounce the ball on the water, one must throw like skipping a rock.
 The ball bounces high on the water in between players when thrown at the right angle (overhand) with the right force.
 The ball does not bounce on land.

-To date, there are 10 different types of Waboba balls (Pro, Extreme, Surf, Blast, Zoobers, Big Kahuna, Tides, Sol, Zag, and Fetch for dogs).
+To date, there are 12 different types of Waboba balls (Original, Pro, Mini, Extreme, Surf, Blast, Zoobers, Big Kahuna, Tides, Sol, Zag, and Fetch for dogs).

-On April 1, 2016 Waboba was featured on The History Channels' Million Dollar Genius for Jan von Heland's invention of the ball that bounces on water.
+On April 1, 2016, Waboba was featured on The History Channels' Million Dollar Genius for Jan von Heland's invention of the ball that bounces on water.
 (Season 1, Episode 7 "Bigger is Better").